 Chestertown also hosts an annual community Christmas Parade in the historic downtown.
 Just like in the Hallmark movies, the parade features floats, marching bands, fire trucks, and the jolly old elf himself, Santa.

-For many, the highlight of the town’s holiday activities is their Dickens of a Christmas celebration the first weekend of December.
+For many, the highlight of the town’s holiday activities is its Dickens of a Christmas celebration on the first weekend of December.
 It is a London-themed weekend with Chestertown’s gorgeous architecture as a backdrop.
 The event is brimming with food, shopping, carriage rides, and Victorian entertainment.

 The weekend ends with a “Run Like the Dickens 5K!”
 The themed race through the town even has characters to greet participants along the way.